brillout/handli/readme.md

 <br/>
 <br/>

-JavaScript library that handles network corner cases.
+JavaScript library that handles network errors.

 Handli aims to bring sensible defaults to questions like:
 When the user goes offline, what should happen with the UI?

 It is customizable and
-progressively removable
+progressively removable.
-so that you can quickly ship a prototype and later progressively replace Handli with your own handling.
+So that you can quickly ship a prototype wihtout worrying about network errors, and later progressively replace Handli with your own error handling.

 [Live Demo](https://brillout.github.com/handli).